airwarriorg91/FEM-Coding-Assignment/README.md

 ## Future Work
 - Implement the FEM solver for potential flow around the cylinder.
 - Validate the results against analytical solutions.

-If the images aren’t appearing side by side and the text isn’t centered as intended, it might be due to the way GitHub handles HTML and CSS in Markdown.
-Let’s try another approach using a table layout, which is more compatible with Markdown formatting on GitHub.

-Here’s the revised section for the `README.md` that uses a table to display the images side by side:

----